Dora Jung

-1951 she was awarded a Grand Prix at the Milan Textile Triennial Exposition for her damask called Duvor (Doves).
+In 1951 she was awarded a Grand Prix at the Milan Textile Triennial Exposition for her damask called Duvor (Doves).
 After that she got many contracts for public buildings.
 Architects and representatives of the Finnish Lutheran church appreciated her work for all of her career.
 She designed for the textile factory Tampella from 1936 to 1972.
 In 1957 she got the task of re-designing the damask production of Tampella.
 She designed several tablecloths with matching napkins and small clothes.
 Most of them were in white or light pastel colours, but in 1960s and 1970s even brighter colours were used.
+Currently Finnish weaving company Lapuan Kankurit sells some of Jung's designs.